-&lt;sup>270 Myria, Contact meeting, 19 October 2016, available at: http://bit.ly/2jHkICx; Fedasil, Instruction concerning transfers from collective reception to a Local reception Initiative (LRI) - designation of asylum seekers with a high rate of recognition, 13 October 2013.
+Fedasil, Instruction concerning transfers from collective reception to a Local reception Initiative (LRI) - designation of asylum seekers with a high rate of recognition - update, 4 September 2018.

-&lt;sup>271 Meal vouchers are vouchers that can be used in almost any supermarket to buy food or food related items.
+&lt;sup>314 Meal vouchers are vouchers that can be used in almost any supermarket to buy food or food related items.
 Employees (in all kind of sectors) often receive meal vouchers as part of their salary as well.